edurelated2021/tds-proj1/README.md

    **Myth**: _That having a high number of repositories and/or longer bio will attract more followers._
    **Fact**: In fact a significant number of the popular github users (measured in terms of number of followers) had a respositories count in double digits/shorter bios.
 In other words, users follow to indicate their appreciation towards quality and usefulness of the projects.
    **Myth**: _The more the watchers for a given code repository, the more the number of stargazers (people who find the code repository useful)._
    **Fact**: The correlation is rather weak indicating that github users star a given repository as a way to show appreciation or bookmark a project for future reference (without _neccessarily_ becoming followers of the project).
+4. **JavaScript** is the most popular language.
+JavaScript's popularity stems from its versatility, being essential for web development and enabling interactive features on websites.
+The rise of frameworks and libraries like React, Angular, and Vue.js has further enhanced its capabilities and ease of use.
+Additionally, the growth of Node.js has allowed JavaScript to be used for _server-side_ development, enabling full-stack applications with a single language.
+Its large community and extensive resources also contribute to its widespread adoption.